 Doi Inthanon is surrounded by many waterfalls.
-One of the most visited is a dual stream waterfall, named Wachirathan.
+One of the most visited is a dual-stream waterfall, named Wachirathan.
 We did go to this one.
 It is easily reached by a parking lot and we only had to walk some steps to actually being on the waterfall site.

 When we visited we walk to stairs until reaching a wooden platform to snap a good picture.
-This is a powerfull waterfall; you will be wet at the end of the visit, even if you have raincoats as we did.
+This is a powerful waterfall; you will be wet at the end of the visit, even if you have raincoats as we did.

 After the waterfall, we continue our trip to reach Doi Inthanon.
-The road was well signalized but, the driver had to be carefull special because the street was all wet.
+The road was well signalized but, the driver had to be careful special because the street was all wet.
 We had to remember we were going up the mountain so, it takes time.

 Arriving at Doi Inthanon National Park – What to see